 How can I get internet connection in my apartment?

 Some apartments come with internet connection intact.
-For apartments without connection, do some research and select a provider.
+For apartments without a connection, research and select a provider.
 You will need to set up an appointment with your provider to come and install the connection.

 Where and how do I sign up and pay my utilities?

 In private apartments either the real estate agent will give you utility information or there will be a plastic bag attached to the door or mailbox that has sign up information in it.
-To pay for utilities, either sign up for automatic withdrawal from your bank account or take the bill to the convenience store to pay with cash.
+To pay for utilities, either sign up for automatic withdraw from your bank account or take the bill to the convenience store to make a cash payment.

 How do I move my belongings to the new place?

 For those with only a few bags, it is best to take a train or taxi to your new residence.
-If you have extra luggage or furniture, you might consider hiring movers.
-The costs of hiring a mover depends on the amount of luggage, distance, and which floor you live on.
+If you have quite a bit of luggage or furniture, you might consider hiring movers.
+The cost of hiring a mover depends on the amount of luggage, distance, and which floor you live on.
 You can expect to pay about ¥15,000 - ¥30,000.
 This service generally includes carrying your belongings into the van, transporting them to your new residence, and setting them in your place of preference in the room.

-What should I do with my alien registration and National Health Insurance after I move?
+What should I do with my residence card and National Health Insurance after I move?

 Where and how do I change my mailing address?

-Visit the post office near your new residence and fill out a change of address form.
-Please be sure to also update your billing statements and information for your cell phone, bank, and credit cards.
-Lastly, do not forget to inform TUJ, namely AAC and OSS, of your new address.
+Visit the post office near your new residence and fill out a change-of-address form.
+Be sure to also update your billing statements and information for your cell phone, bank, and credit cards.
+Lastly, do not forget to inform the various offices at TUJ, namely AAC and OSS, of your new address.